 Norway has many clean natural water sources.
 In general, they should be safe to drink, but, especially on the most popular hikes, the water quality can drop.

-There are also pastures high on the trails and sheep walking around, so for that matter, the water filter is a good idea to make sure you don’t end up with water poising if you plan to drink from natural sources.
+There are also pastures high on the trails and sheep walking around, so for that matter, the water filter is a good idea to make sure you don’t end up with water poisoning if you plan to drink from natural sources.
 Sawyer Mini Water Filtration Systems are very good or the clear water tablets would be the best choice for you.

 3. Camera and extra batteries

-For capturing those great landscape photos.
-I always recommend mirrorless Fuji cameras for their great quality of pictures, compatibility, and lightness – Check models and prices here.
+I always recommend mirrorless cameras for their great quality of pictures, compatibility, and lightness.
+Sony cameras are top of the league, especially this camera model.

 For more of my camera set up check here.